The Mississippi Arts

 Work samples are the most important component of an Artist Fellowship application.
 Submitted samples that do not meet the following guidelines will not be considered in the review process:

 - Folk Arts: One set of digital images that feature six different samples of work completed within the last three years.
 The images should be saved in JPEG format at 72dpi, with no image wider than 1600 pixels.
 They should be saved on a CD-R disc with each image numbered to correspond with the work sample listing.
 Only the required images should be included on the CD-R. They should not be saved as part of a presentation program file (like PowerPoint).
 Note: Visual Folk Arts applicants can submit their applications through the eGRANT system.
 They should choose “Visual Arts” category on the first page of the application to allow their JPEG images to be attached to the application on the “Work Samples” page.

 - Literary Arts: Word-processed samples of your work, 15-20 pages total, completed within the last three years.
 If your submitted work sample is an excerpt from a longer work, you may include a one-page synopsis of the work as a whole.
 Published work must be submitted as a typed manuscript rather than published form.
 The sample must be formatted using a 12-point font size with one-inch margins on all sides of the page.
 Neither your name nor any publication information should appear on the samples.
 Note: Literary Arts work samples must be saved as a PDF document and submitted through the eGRANT system.

 - Performing Arts:

-- Choreography: Applicants should submit three copies of a DVD containing one complete work or several shorter works, clearly labeled with the titles only.
-The list of work samples should include the names of the performers (except for applicant), title, duration, the role of the applicant in each work and the date and location of the recording.
+- Performing Arts – theatre, Storytelling and Dance: Applicants should submit three copies of a DVD containing one complete work or several shorter works, clearly labeled with the titles only.
+The DVD should include the time marking where the panel should begin reviewing the performance.
+The list of work samples should include the instruments, title, duration, the role of the applicant for each work and the date completed.
+If additional performers are a part of the performance group, please identify the role of the applicant.

 Return of Work Samples